-Earlier this week, Jason Howell from The Howlarium posed the question: When, in writing or in life, is saying “F**k it!” the real medicine?
+Earlier this week, Jason Howell, creator of The Howlarium posed the question: When, in writing or in life, is saying “F**k it!” the real medicine?

-As one who has reached the fuck it zone more times than I can count, I was coming up blank with a response.
-Mostly because these instances where I’ve thrown my hands up and said, “Screw it!” have usually come when I’m stuck in traffic and will be late to whatever it is I’m transversing to.
-Not all that inspiring and defiantly not directed towards writing.
+As one who has reached the ‘fuck it’ zone more times than I can count, I was coming up blank with a response.
+Mostly because these instances where I’ve thrown my hands up and said, “Screw it!” have come when I’m stuck in traffic and can’t avoid arriving late to whatever it is I’m transversing to.
+Not all that inspiring and definitely not directed towards writing.

-Let’s face it, the dirty dishes will still be there in a few hours or in the morning, the heap in the laundry basket will still be wearable, if not a little wrinkled, and taking care of the unkempt carpet with its explosion of food bits and preschool shenanigans isn’t a life and death situation.
+Let’s face it, the dirty dishes will still be there in a few hours or in the morning, the heap in the laundry basket will be a little wrinkled, but still be wearable, and taking care of the unkempt carpet with its explosion of food bits and preschool shenanigans isn’t a life and death situation.

 If you too are a stay-at-home parent, I have discovered a few time-saving tips that have helped me keep my sanity and get a little writing done during my “downtime”.